 Contractual Reasons to Call it Quits

-When you work with a freelancer or consultant, you likely have a service contract to outline the scope of services, payment, and other important project details, such as the length of the contract.
+When you work with a freelancer or consultant, you likely have a service contract.
+This type of contract outlines the scope of services, payment, and other important project details, such as the length of the agreement.

 Because a freelancer is not your employee, you do not have direct control over their productivity, work methods, or even hours.

 If a contractor has failed to meet the obligations of their contract, you might consider ending your arrangement.